Hungry Healthy Happy

 • Heat 0.5 tablespoon Olive oil in a large pan and add 1 Onion and 2 Garlic clove and cook for 2 minutes.

-• Add 0.5 teaspoon Ground coriander, 0.5 teaspoon paprika, 0.5 teaspoon Cumin, 0.5 teaspoon Ground turmeric and 0.5 teaspoon cayenne pepper and stir well.
+• Add 0.5 teaspoon Ground coriander, 0.5 teaspoon Paprika, 0.5 teaspoon Cumin, 0.5 teaspoon Ground turmeric and 0.5 teaspoon Cayenne pepper and stir well.

 • 2 minutes before it has finished cooking, add 100 g Spinach and 10 g Fresh coriander (cilantro) and stir well.